GShwartz/Python/STO-Automation/README.md

 1. Open Main Menu.
 2. Click on Change Character Button.
 3. Confirm Character Change.
-4. Choose the 2nd Character.
+4. Choose the next Character.
 5. Click the Play Button.
 6. Close the Welcome Window.

 ## Final Stages:

+1. Start sleeper module.
+2. Take a screenshot and compare to logged out image
+3. If there's no match then simulate character movement.

 Calculate and presents:
 * number of rounds for all characters,